 The Airtrain takes about 35 minutes from Fortitude Valley Station to Brisbane Airport (BNE) which is 14 km away from your accommodation.
 The ride costs $16.15AUD, and you can use your Go Card.

-If this is your first time travelling to Australia, you must visit all the cities mentioned in this blog to get the best of the best of East Coast Australia.
-There are many other places to visit, but if you only have 10 days in Australia, make sure you take all the tips and advice from this blog to make the most of your trip to Australia.
+If this is your first time travelling to Australia, you must visit all the cities mentioned in this blog post to get the best of the best of East Coast Australia.
+There are many other places to visit, but if you only have 10 days in Australia, make sure you take all the tips and advice from this post to make the most of your time in Australia.